 Passionate about artisanal techniques and using sustainable materials, I make minimalist, fairtrade pieces with a raw, contemporary aesthetic.
-I combine stripped-back design with age-old methods of jewelry making, to create modern pieces mindfully.
+I combine stripped-back design with age-old methods of jewellery making, to create modern pieces mindfully.

 Where do you get inspiration for your designs?

 Drawing inspiration from the minimal lines that occur in the natural world, I have worked hard to develop a distinctive style that’s both simple and intricate.

 Are there any specific manufacturing/crafting techniques you use?